WORKING IN THE HOLIEST

 As we pray from each life scripture, a measure of eternal life: living water (Jn.
 4:10, 14) flows from the Holy Spirit into our spirits.
 As we pray from many such scriptures in sequential order, measure after measure of this living water flows into our spirits until gradually our spirits are full of this living water according to the scripture in

 Proverbs 18:20-21 KJVR: A man’s belly shall be satisfied with the fruit of his mouth; and with the increase of his lips shall he be filled.
 (21) Death and life are in the power of the tongue: and they that love it shall eat the fruit thereof.

 Let us also remember that when we confess our sins we are covering or cleaning out a multitude of sins (1 Pet.
 4:8, Jn.
 20:23) for ourselves and those under our covering or sphere of influence and so keeping the commandment of eternal life (Jn.12:50) without spot according to the scripture (1 Tim.
 6:14, 2 Pet.
 3:14).

-Without sufficient light from the lampstand we will not be able to receive sufficient life from the shewbread.
+Without sufficient light from the lampstand, we will not be able to receive sufficient life from the shewbread.

-With the sufficient measure of life that we get from the shewbread we now can pray effectual fervent prayers with all kinds of prayer in the Spirit which is symbolized by the altar of incense.
+With the sufficient measure of life that we get from the shewbread we can now pray effectual fervent prayers with all kinds of prayer in the Spirit which is symbolized by the altar of incense.

 Psalms 141:2 MKJV: let my prayer be set forth before You as incense and the lifting up of my hands as the evening sacrifice.